Competition Details

 • All affiliates and the organizers of the Competition may make photocopies, photographs, video recordings and/or audio recordings of the presentations including the business plan and other documents, charts, media or other material prepared for use in presentation at the Competition.

-• The above entities may use the materials in any book or other printed materials and any digital or physical medium that they may produce, provided that any profits earned from the sale of such items is used by these entities solely to defray the costs of future GBSN Africa Competitions or affiliated competitions.
+• The above entities may use the materials in any book or other printed materials and any digital or physical medium that they may produce, provided that any profits earned from the sale of such items is used by these entities solely to defray the costs of future GBSN Africa Business Concept Challenges.
 These entities have non-exclusive world-wide rights in all languages, and in all media, to use or to publish the materials in any book, other printed materials, video or other medium, and to use the materials in future editions thereof and derivative products.

 Withdrawing From the Competition:

-When a team completes the registration, is approved to participate and accepts their invitation to compete, they are committing to participation in both rounds.
-If a team withdraws after accepting the invitation to participate, the team and sponsoring university will be subject to disqualification from competing in the 2022 Africa Business Concept Challenge and will no longer be eligible to receive the prize.
-If your team withdraws from the competition, you are still eligible to register for future student competitions.
+When a team completes the Application, approved to participate and accepts their invitation to compete, they are committing to participation in both rounds.
+If a team withdraws after accepting the invitation to participate, the team and sponsoring university will be subject to disqualification from competing in the 2024 Africa Business Concept Challenge and will no longer be eligible to receive the prize.
+If your team withdraws from the competition, you are still eligible to apply for future student competitions.

 Disbursement of Cash Awards – Post Competition:

-The first place team will receive a $5,000 USD cash award to be used towards their education funds, whether that includes school materials, housing, tuition, etc..
-The funds will be issued to the represented university/college in care of the faculty adviser.
+The first place team will receive a $5,000 USD cash award.
+The funds will be issued to the represented university/college in care of the Faculty Mentor.
 There are no exceptions to this policy.

 If the funds are issued to the sponsoring university, it is up to the university/college/faculty mentor to manage disbursement of the funds to the team.
 Student teams are encouraged to consult with their university regarding their university’s disbursement policy.
-The entire team must be present (logged-in) at the award ceremony event to win.
+At least one team member must be present (logged-in) at the virtual award ceremony event on Wednesday, April 24th to win.

-Team projects must be developed and submitted under mentor supervision.
+Team projects must be developed and submitted under faculty (mentor) supervision.
 Ideally, projects will be developed for credit in a regularly scheduled course or as an independent study.
 All content of a team’s project must represent the original work of members of the team.
-Mentors are required to register with the event.
+Faculty mentors are required to register with the event.
 The faculty mentor must, on behalf of the university, attest to the eligibility of the team, their adherence to the rules and guidelines and acknowledge potential penalties for violations and infractions.

 Each participating school must provide one faculty mentor for every team it enters in the Challenge.
 Mentors will help guide teams and enrich the learning experience.
-One of our objectives is to build a community platform for learning–not just a competition but an opportunity for mutual support.
+One of our objectives is to build a community platform for learning; this is not just a competition but also an opportunity for mutual support.

-Please note, the registration form will require each team to submit a brief summary of the challenge or need identified and the product or solution idea to develop in the competition.
+Please note, the Student Team Application form encourages each team to submit a brief summary of the challenge or need identified and the product or solution idea to develop in the competition.

 Investor Expert Expectations